quicwg/base-drafts/draft-ietf-quic-transport.md

 streams use both state machines.
 For the most part, the use of these state machines is the same whether the stream is unidirectional or bidirectional.
-The conditions for opening a stream are slightly more complex for a bidirectional stream because the opening of either send or receive streams causes the stream to open in both directions.
+The conditions for opening a stream are slightly more complex for a bidirectional stream because the opening of either send or receive sides causes the stream to open in both directions.

-An endpoint can open sending streams up to its maximum stream limit in any order, however endpoints SHOULD open streams for each type in order.
+An endpoint can open streams up to its maximum stream limit in any order, however endpoints SHOULD open the send side of streams for each type in order.

 Note: